zereraz/hnefatafl/README.md

  - may not be optimized but in the current version there is no 11x11 matrix, only thing that is being tracked are pieces nothing about white space

 ## future changes
  - maybe for some optimizations a global board state with white spaces

+## Todo
+ - king killed by 4 pieces
+ - control panel
+    - hints checkbox
+    - versions of game like different board
+- rules
+- suggestions
+- AI
+- hover hightlight
+- suggestions including different color for capturing